Sebastian Bjöhle

 About me

-• I am a prehospital emergency nurse and a clinical doctoral student in medical science at the Department of Clinical Science and Education at Södersjukhuset (KI SÖS).
-My clinical background includes several years in both cardiac intensive care and emergency medical service – two environments that have shaped my commitment to acute cardiac care and my research interest in the early identification of patients suffering from myocardial infarction.
+I am a prehospital emergency nurse and a clinical doctoral student at the Department of Clinical Science and Education at Södersjukhuset (KI SÖS).
+My clinical background includes several years in both cardiac intensive care and emergency medical service, two settings that have fostered my commitment to acute cardiac care and shaped my research interest in the early identification and management of patients suffering from myocardial infarction.

 Research